Budget 2026 Update: MRA Grant support increased to 70% for SMEs from 1 April 2026! Learn more →

 The capped amounts get 70% support, meaning you need to find the remaining 30% from your own pocket or other funding sources.
 Non-SMEs get 50% instead, so they need to cover 50% themselves.

-Yes!
-One of the best features of the MRA Grant is that you're not limited to one market.
+Yes.
+A key advantage of the MRA Grant is that there is no limit to the number of markets you can develop.
 You can apply for funding in multiple countries simultaneously or sequentially.

-You can have multiple grant projects running in different markets, as long as each project meets the eligibility criteria.
-This is perfect if you're a ambitious company wanting to expand across Southeast Asia or other regions.
+You can have multiple grant projects operating in different markets, provided each project meets all eligibility criteria.
+This enables structured expansion across Southeast Asia and other regions.

 Just keep in mind that each project needs to be separately approved and tracked.
 Your approved consultant (like Firefish!) can help you manage multiple applications efficiently.